benlindsay/benblog/source/_posts/2016-01-05-life-is-better-with-git.markdown

 Your typical workflow will just be to type `git add .` then `git commit -m "commit message"` whenever you've made changes to your project that you want to save.

-###4.
+###6.
 Backup Your Code on [GitHub](https://github.com) or [Bitbucket](https://bitbucket.org)

 Git makes it very easy to keep your project backed up on external servers.
 This could be any server you have SSH access to, but you should use GitHub or Bitbucket since they have really nice user interfaces to view, track, and (if desired) share and collaborate on your code.

 GitHub and Bitbucket both have nice interfaces with pretty much the same functionalities.
-The only major differences that I see are that 1) GitHub is like a social network for coders, and it's the go-to place to share open-source projects, and 2) Bitbucket allows unlimited private repositories for small teams (up to 5 people) while GitHub only allows publicly shared repositories (unless you pay them money).
+The only major differences that I see are that 1) GitHub is like a social network for coders, and it's the go-to place to share open-source projects, and 2) Bitbucket allows unlimited private repositories for small teams (up to 5 people unless you have an academic account) while GitHub only allows publicly shared repositories (unless you pay them money).
 I'll talk about setting up Bitbucket from here on out, because the private repo functionality is nice if you're not ready to share your project with the world.
 Everything is almost exactly the same for using GitHub, except you'd use `github.com` anywhere you see `bitbucket.org`.

 First, you need to set up an account on Bitbucket.
 It's super easy and free.
 You just need to enter your name, username, password, email address, and plan (choose "Personal Account").
+If you have a `.edu` email, use that.
+It gets you an academic account which means unlimited team sizes on private repositories for free.
 Confirm the email they send you and you're set.

 Next, sign in to Bitbucket, select "Create" in the menu bar, then click on "Create repository" in the drop-down menu.